Diversifying the Mixture-of-Experts Representation for Language Models with Orthogonal Optimizer: Background

 where $\mathbf{x}_{l-1}$ is the output of the ${l-1}^{th}$ layer in response to the mean of the inputs in the $i^{th}$ batch of $j^{th}$ task. $\alpha$ refers to decaying factor as $\alpha(i,j) = \alpha_0\lambda^{i/j}$ for the $i^{th}$ batch of data in the $j^{th}$ task.

-The orthogonal projector pushes the parameters updated to the orthogonal direction of the previous tasks.
-By using gradient descent to search for a suitable weight configuration, the OWM helps the network to learn new tasks without compromising the performance of tasks it has already learned.
-Combined with SGD, parameter updating will be:
+The orthogonal projector pushes the parameters update to the orthogonal direction of the previous tasks.
+By using gradient descent to find a suitable weight configuration, the OWM helps the network to learn new tasks without compromising the performance of tasks it has already learned.
+Combined with SGD, the parameter update will be:

 where $\mathbf{W}_l(i,j)$ is the $l^{th}$ layer after training by $j-1$ tasks and $i$ batches in $j^{th}$ task, $\kappa(i, j)$ is the learning rate, $\Delta \mathbf{W}_l^{B P}(i, j)$ is the gradient calculated by $i^{th}$ batch in the $j^{th}$ task.
 In general, the procedure of OWM will be: